Ramakant2124/Python-Programs/README.md

 # Python-Programs
-you can find different python programs in this repository.
+You can find different Python programs in this repository.